pkp/pkp-docs/coalition-publica/en/subscriptions.md

 ## Site Administrator Steps

-The following steps can be performed within OJS by users with the Site Administrator or the Journal Manager role **after** a System Administrator has followed the System Administrator Steps section of this document, notably *Step 3.
+The following steps can be performed within OJS by users with the Site Administrator or the Journal Manager role **after** a System Administrator has followed the System Administrator Steps of this document, notably *Step 3.
 Ensure that you have entered an API key secret*.

 ### Step 1.
 Create a Subscription Manager